bartblaze/MaTiRe/README.md

 # MaTiRe

-This repository contains the LAB material used in the workshop on Malware Analysis, Threat Intelligence and Reverse Engineering: *MaTiRe*.
+This repository contains the LAB material used in the workshop on Malware Analysis, Threat Intelligence and Reverse Engineering.
+I'm naming the repository *MaTiRe* mostly due to current lack of inspiration.

 You will need access to the slides if you wish to follow along.
 Those can be found on SlideShare below: